Thinking about starting an online business? You’re not alone.

 How to Make Money on TikTok

-TikTok is geared toward shorter content and remains an extremely popular platform for content creators.
+TikTok is geared toward shorter content, and is an extremely popular platform for content creators.

-Ultimately, making YouTube or TikTok videos isn’t just about memorable videos —if you can make content that has actual value to watchers, you will be well on the road to monetization quite quickly.
-Plus, you can diversify your income streams with things like merchandise (see dropshipping and POD above) or memberships (below).
+But, making YouTube or TikTok videos isn’t just about memorable videos — if you can make content that has actual value to watchers, you too can start making money.

 Check out our guides on how to make money on TikTok or how to sell products on TikTok to learn how you can monetize this popular social platform.